 Avoiding panic buying

 Terry Altshuler, portfolio executive for Vizient Inc., said that needle-and-syringe suppliers indicate they have a surplus of product due to the decline of non-essential procedures that accompanied COVID-19.
-“In addition, suppliers are factoring in the possibility of a vaccine being available and making the necessary preparations,” he said.
+“In addition, suppliers are factoring in the possibility of a vaccine being available and making the necessary preparations,” she said.
 “While they are allocating product to an extent, the intent is to avoid ‘panic buying’ and ensure that facilities throughout the country are able to obtain product.”

 Mittal Sutaria, Vizient’s vice president, contracting and program services for pharmacy, said that as of mid-July, Vizient was not aware of any members attempting to stockpile needles and syringes.
-“After the government began placing orders for needles and syringes in May in anticipation of a vaccine for COVID-19, most manufacturers and distributors put their products on protective allocation to prevent anticipatory purchasing by providers and to help ensure that available product is distributed as evenly as possible across all healthcare settings,” he said.
+“After the government began placing orders for needles and syringes in May in anticipation of a vaccine for COVID-19, most manufacturers and distributors put their products on protective allocation to prevent anticipatory purchasing by providers and to help ensure that available product is distributed as evenly as possible across all healthcare settings,” she said.

 “From a vaccine perspective, there are still too many unknowns when it comes to considerations for creating a stockpile.
 The allocation of vaccine will involve many stakeholders, including manufacturers, distributors, hospitals, government and public health entities.”